-California Department of Developmental Services (DSS) data shows that 52 children per year survive but are disabled because of a near-drowning accident.
+California Department of Developmental Services (DSS) data shows that 52 children per year survive but are disabled because of a near-drowning accident (per 2012 data).
 Those who survive near-drowning accidents may live with severe disabilities for the remainder of their lives.

 Drowning is preventable.
 Anyone can drown.

 Drowning can be fast and silent, occurring without a struggle or splash.

 Young children are more at risk and can drown in any body of water, including a bucket, bathtub, sink, pool or spa.